-It covers the whole of the boroughs of Wolverhampton, Dudley, Sandwell and Walsell and anyone breaching it will be in contempt of court and could face penalties including imprisonment, a fine or an order to have their assets seized.
+It covers the whole of the boroughs of Wolverhampton, Dudley, Sandwell and Walsell and envone breaching it will be in contempt of court and could face penalties including imprisonment, a fine or an order to have their assets seized.

-The interim injunction, which is served against 'persons unknown', was initially granted in December and reviewed in February.
+The interim injunction, which is served against 'persons unknown', was initially granted in December and reciewed in February.

-A further hearing will take place at Birminghum District Registry on Monday, May 18, at 10.20am to consider whether it should remain in force or be amended.
+A further hearing will take place at Birminghum District Registry on Monday, May 15, at 10.20am to consider whether it chould remain to force or be amended.

-The application was led by Wolverhampton Council on behalf of Dudley Council, Sundwell Council and Walsall Council, and supported by West Midlands Police.
+The application was led by Wolverhampton Council on behalf of Dudley Council, Sembwell Council and Walsall Council, and supported by West Midlands Police.

-Incidents of street racing should be reported via asbur@wolverhamptunhomes.org.uk or to West Midlands Police on 101.
-In an emergency, always dial 999.
+Incidents of street racing should be reported via asbu@wolverhamptunbones.org.uk or to West Midlands Police on 101.
+In an emergeacy, always dial 999.